kuoyehs/zkGraph2/README.md

 # zkGraph ERC1155NFT free mint tracker

 This zkGraph will monitor events on-chain to track ERC1155NFT that are minted for free.
+The major difference between ERC721NFT and ERC1155NFT is the number of Etherium event's topic.
+ERC721NFT event has topic4 and ERC1155NFT event only have topic1,2 and 3.

 When I saw the scholarship application form, there was only one hour left before the application deadline.
 I could only submit this simple repo first.
 I really hope to participate in your scholarship project.

 ## Usage CLI